 If they’re wedding photographers, that means they think they need to generate all of their revenue from solely shooting weddings.

 Life coaches seem to think that one-on-one sessions are the only way.

 But it’s simply not true — and if you look at successful entrepreneurs — it’s simply not the way!

 There is a common idea that millionaires have 7 sources of income.

 Whether or not you plan on becoming a millionaire, you should definitely consider diversifying your income streams.

 If you’re that wedding photographer that could mean not only shooting weddings, but mentoring other photographers, offering classes or workshops, building an online shop with educational products for other photographers, etc.

 You want to stay on brand (i.e. don’t start selling essential oils with your wedding photography biz), but create multiple revenue streams for that brand.

-To recap, here are my top 3 tips for making a profit in your small creative business:
+To recap, here are my top 3 tips for making your small creative business profitable: